top of page

 The Daphne Trio

 The Daphne Trio was formed by award-winning students and alumni of the Royal College of Music in London.
-The trio has performed to great acclaim across the UK, and has been recognised for their thoughtful, intriguing and carefully curated programmes.
-Upcoming highlights this season include performances at St John’s Smith Square, the Austrian Cultural Forum, as well as other festivals and music societies.
+The trio have performed to great acclaim across the UK, recent highlights including performances at St John's Smith Square and the Austrian Cultural Forum, and have been recognised for their thoughtful, intriguing and carefully curated programmes.

-Anna Crawford is a postgraduate cellist studying with Richard Lester at the Royal College of Music, where she is an RCM Award Holder supported by the Victor and Lilian Hochhauser Scholarship.
-She is also supported by a Countess of Munster Musical Trust Derek Butler Award.
+Anna Crawford is a postgraduate cellist at the Royal College of Music, supported by the Victor and Lilian Hochhauser Scholarship, a Countess of Munster Musical Trust Derek Butler Award and a St James’s Piccadilly Instrumental Scholarship.

-Anna has twice won first prize in the RCM Cello Competition, was a first prize winner at the Padova International Competition and was a highly commended semi-finalist at the Tunbridge Wells International Competition.
-She also won the Cox Memorial Prize in the finals of the 2022 Eastbourne Young Soloist Competition and was a prize-winner in the 2022 D’Addario competition.
+Anna won first prize in the 2019 and 2022 RCM Cello Competition, was a prize winner at the Gustav Mahler International Cello Competition and was a highly commended semi- finalist at the Tunbridge Wells International Competition.

 Recent performances include collaborations with tenor Mark Padmore CBE and baritone Roderick Williams OBE, as well as appearances on BBC Radio 3 - In Tune and in the Aldeburgh Festival, Oxford Lieder Festival, North Norfolk Music Festival, Brighton Festival, Lewes Festival of Song and Leeds Lieder Festival.

-Ana graduated with an Artist Diploma in Collaborative Piano from the Royal College of Music in London, where she studied with Kathron Sturrock, Simon Lepper, Roger Vignoles, Niel Immelman and Leon McCawley.
+Ana has recently graduated with an Artist Diploma in Collaborative Piano from the Royal College of Music, where she studied with Kathron Sturrock, Simon Lepper, Roger Vignoles, Niel Immelman and Leon McCawley.

 bottom of page